Frequently Asked Questions

 Why retailers like it:

-Circumvents MAP restrictions while staying compliant
+- Circumvents MAP restrictions while staying compliant

-Protects brand value and prevents a race to the bottom
+- Protects brand value and prevents a race to the bottom

-Adds friction that supposedly increases purchase likelihood
+- Adds friction that supposedly increases purchase likelihood

-Makes price comparison more difficult
+- Makes price comparison more difficult

-diySSD's take: We think this practice is user-hostile.
+We think this practice is user-hostile.
 Retailers should just post their best price upfront instead of making you jump through hoops.
 That's why our price tracking shows you the real numbers without the games.

 Why do some retail links display multiple product models?

-Some retailers group similar products under a single product page - think of it like a "family page" where you can choose between different capacities, colors, or configurations.
+Some retailers group similar products under a single product page—think of it like a "family page" where you can choose between different capacities, colors, or configurations.

 For example, clicking a link for a 1TB Samsung T7 might land you on a page where you can also select the 2TB or 4TB version.
 Or a WD Black SN850X link might show options for the standard version, the heatsink version, or different storage sizes.

-What this means for you: When you click a price link from diySSD, you might need to select the specific capacity or model variant you're looking for once you reach the retailer's site.
+When you click a price link from diySSD, you might need to select the specific capacity or model variant you're looking for once you reach the retailer's site.
 The price we show corresponds to the exact model and capacity listed, but the retailer's page may default to a different option.

 Pro tip: Always double-check you've selected the right capacity before adding to cart.